The passages below reveal the Sovereign nature of our election and call to Christ, that it’s entirely a matter of God’s will.

 Just as the light of creation remains, so does the light of Christ remain with those who see it.
 Just as sinners have no control over seeing the light, neither do they have control not to see it (to turn away from it).
 Likewise, just as creation heard the voice of God (‘let there be light”) and obeyed, so do sinners obey when they hear the voice of Christ when He says “come to Me” (Matt 11:28; Jn 6:45; Jn 10:27-28).
 When God gives us the light of truth to shine in our hearts (2 Cor 4:6), it always accomplishes the purpose for which it is given—and that is to bring us to His Son.

-Whether it be the wind of the Holy Spirit to regenerate, or the voice of Christ to come to Him, or the command of God to give the light of truth, it’s a matter of God’s Sovereign will who receives these.
+We see the Trinity at work here: there’s the wind of the Holy Spirit (regeneration), there’s the voice of Christ (the Shepherd) to come, there’s the command of God to give the light of truth.
+It’s a matter of God’s Sovereign will who this is applied to.